Mmabore-Molaba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 16- Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Script 17- Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 Script 18- Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Script 19- Replace all characters A and c from input to Z and e respectively